Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_3/README.md

 This approach ensures parameters are initialized correctly before the node spins, mirroring how ROS 2 parameters are passed during node construction.

 > [!TIP]
-> Define parameter names and default values as class constants inside your ROS 2 class e.g. `MyClass`.
+> Define parameter names and default values as class constants inside the ROS 2 class e.g. `MyClass`.
 This centralizes parameter definitions, documents them in the header, and prevents typos or mismatches across nodes and tests.
 >
 > ```cpp
 > static inline constexpr char MY_PARAM_NAME[] = "my_param";